eclipse-tractusx/bpdm/INSTALL.md

 Their technical users in the `BPDM` realm are `BPDM_GATE_2_INPUT_MANAGER` / `BPDM_GATE_2_OUTPUT_CONSUMER` and `BPDM_GATE_3_INPUT_MANAGER` / `BPDM_GATE_3_OUTPUT_CONSUMER`; the first Gate's `BPDM_GATE`, `BPDM_GATE_INPUT_MANAGER` and `BPDM_GATE_OUTPUT_CONSUMER` belong to `BPNL000000000001` and are not authorized on either.
 All Gates share the one Orchestrator and Pool: which member a Gate acts for travels in the golden record task, not in the credentials the Gate calls them with.

+The system tester names all three of them in its default configuration, so a local run of the end-to-end suite expects them to be up; see its [README](bpdm-system-tester/README.md) for how to act for fewer sharing members instead.

 A single Gate cannot stand in for several.
 It does keep the members' data apart by the BPNL in the token, but it decides which of its records count towards a golden record's sharing member count across all of them, so a further member sharing through the same Gate would not be counted.